 There are, of course, certain risks and challenges that will confront a unified agency.
-But the experience of those agencies, particularly in the case of the UK Financial Services Authority which deals with a global financial centre, demonstrates that the challenges can be comfortably met.
+But the experience of those agencies, particularly in the case of the UK FSA, which deals with a global financial centre, demonstrates that the challenges can be met comfortably.
 First of all, there will be a challenge to balance the multiple objectives of a unified supervisory agency.
-But surely, these objectives would all revolve around risk management, efficiency, consumer protection, and corporate governance issues.
+Surely, however, these objectives will all revolve around risk management, efficiency, consumer protection and corporate governance issues.
 Second, possible diseconomies may arise.
-One frequently mentioned is that politicians and policymakers may be tempted to assign the unified agency functions that are outside its core domain.
+One diseconomy frequently mentioned is that politicians and policymakers may be tempted to assign the unified agency functions that are outside its core domain.
 Another is that the unified agency may become somewhat inefficient due to its monopoly status.
-But clearly the direct solutions to these problems are not difficult to find.
-Third, it may be challenging to create a single agency culture, since the mindset of supervisors of different types of specialized financial firms and markets often appear to differ.
+Clearly, though, the direct solutions to these problems are not difficult to find.
+Third, it may be challenging to create a single agency culture, since the mindsets of supervisors of different types of specialized financial firms and markets often appear to differ.
 Still, countries with unified agencies in place have been well aware of this problem and have found solutions for it.